Frizzle Fry

 Frizzle Fry is the debut studio album by American rock band Primus.
 It was released on February 7, 1990, by Caroline Records.
-Produced by the band and Matt Winegar, the album was recorded at Different Fur Studios in San Francisco in December of 1989.
+Produced by the band and Matt Winegar, the album was recorded at Different Fur Studios in San Francisco in December 1989.
+In 2015, Primus frontman Les Claypool ranked Frizzle Fry as his favorite Primus album.

 Background

 Primus self-financed the recording of Frizzle Fry using proceeds from their preceding album, Suck On This.
 The completed album was then released in 1990 on Caroline Records.
 Frizzle Fry features guitarist Larry LaLonde playing many parts written by previous guitarist Todd Huth who left before the recording of the album.

 Frizzle Fry features the band's first single and minor radio hit "John the Fisherman".
-It was remastered in 2002, after the original had been out of print for years, and was released on Prawn Song Records.
-The remaster includes an extra track, named "Hello Skinny/Constantinople", a cover of the tracks "Hello Skinny" and "Constantinople" by The Residents.
+It was remastered in 2002, after the original had been out of print for years; the album was released on Prawn Song Records.
+The remaster includes an extra track, named "Hello Skinny/Constantinople", a cover of the tracks "Hello Skinny" and "Constantinople" by the Residents.

 "Too Many Puppies" is the first Primus song Les Claypool ever wrote.
 "You Can't Kill Michael Malloy" is an excerpt from the Spent Poets song of the same name.
 The album's producer, Matt Winegar, who also recorded and produced Suck on This, was a member of the group, and a clip is featured just before "The Toys Go Winding Down".
 The beginning of "To Defy the Laws of Tradition" is an excerpt from the instrumental "YYZ" by the Canadian rock band Rush from their 1981 album Moving Pictures, sampled from the live version of "John the Fisherman" which appears on Suck on This.
 Another Suck on This sample also appears at the end of "Groundhog's Day"; the "Hey hey, Bob Cock here!" spoken intro from that album's version.

-The track "John the Fisherman" was used in the video game Guitar Hero II.

 Live performance

+Primus supported Frizzle Fry by opening for Jane's Addiction on a North American tour.

 The album was performed live in its entirety on the band's Hallucino-Genetics Tour in 2004 and a few more times in 2010.
 During the Hallucino-Genetics Tour, "You Can't Kill Michael Malloy" was featured in its entirety as a short set break, as opposed to merely the excerpt that appears on the album.